-Detroit district partners with arts, science groups for after-school events
+Detroit district partners with arts, science groups

 The Detroit school district is partnering with some of the city’s largest arts and science venues to help students this winter experience curriculum outside the school walls.